scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | gitlab-org-max-admins | [Limit Admins in GitLab Organization](../rules/gitlab/org/max-admins.md) | Verify the maximum number of admins for the GitLab project is restricted. |

 ## [CT-2] Only accept commits signed with a developer GPG key

-**Description**: Only accept commits signed with a developer GPG key
+Only accept commits signed with a developer GPG key

+## Mitigation
-**Mitigation**: Require all commits to be signed to improve accountability and reduce the risk of unauthorized code modifications.
+Require all commits to be signed to improve accountability and reduce the risk of unauthorized code modifications.

-**Full Description**:
+## **Full Description**

 Unsigned code commits are difficult to trace and pose a risk to the integrity of the codebase.
 Requiring commits to be signed with a developer GPG key ensures nonrepudiation and increases the burden on attackers.